key4hep/key4hep-spack/README.md

 ## Requirements

-To compile the key4hep stack some package systems are required; without these, the spack concretization or compilation can fail.
+To compile the key4hep stack some system packages are required; without these, the spack concretization or compilation can fail.
 The packages needed are an OpenGL implementation that can be installed: